Structure Learning for Directed Trees: Hypothesis Testing

-This section presents a procedure to test any substructure hypothesis regarding the causal directed tree of a Gaussian additive noise model.
+This section presents two procedures to test any substructure hypothesis regarding the causal directed tree of a causal additive tree model with Gaussian noise.
 We continue our analysis using the sample split estimators of \Cref{eq:samplesplitEdgeWeight}, where the conditional expectations are estimated on an auxiliary dataset.
 Our approach makes use of the fact that the estimated weights in \Cref{eq:samplesplitEdgeWeight} are logarithms of ratios of i.i.d.\ quantities, and thus the joint distribution of the estimated edge weights should, with appropriate centering and scaling, be asymptotically Gaussian; see \Cref{thm:asymptoticnormalityedgecomponents} in \Cref{app:proofs} for the precise statement.
 This allows us to create a (biased) confidence region of the true edge weights, which in turn gives a confidence set for the true graph.
 This confidence set of graphs is not necessarily straightforward to compute and list.
 However, we show that it can be queried to test hypotheses of interest, such as the presence or absence of a particular edge.
 As these hypothesis tests are derived from a confidence region, they are valid even when the hypothesis to test has been chosen after examining the data.

 Similar to the results in the previous sections, we avoid making assumptions on the performance of regressions corresponding to non-causal edges.
-Unlike the consistency analysis, however, here we do not require identifiability of the true graph, but in the non-identified case all assumptions and conclusions below involving the `true graph' should be interpreted as involving the set of all population score minimizing graphs.
-In order to state our results and assumptions, we introduce the following notation.
+Unlike the consistency analysis, however, here we do not, in general, require identifiability of the true graph.